iterative/dvc.org/static/docs/commands-reference/add.md

 To see this whole example go to
 [Example: Versioning](/doc/get-started/example-versioning).

-Since no top-level DVC file is generated with the `--recursive` option we cannot use the directory structure as a whole.
+Since no top-level DVC-file is generated with the `--recursive` option we cannot use the directory structure as a whole.